BEHIND THE SCENES – CBD RESOURCES

 The downside of tinctures and oils is that they don’t travel well.
 They can be messy if you’re trying to use them on the go.
 They also generally come in a breakable bottle with a breakable dropper.
 If you’re looking for a product to take hiking, for example, tinctures are probably not your best choice.

 CBD oil capsules are generally delivered orally.
 There are cases where you might want to puncture a capsule for use on the skin, but for the most part, this is an orally administered product.
+Capsules are made with gelatin, which melts within minutes in your stomach and delivers the entire serving of CBD oil. |

 This means that none of it will get absorbed into the tissues in your mouth or throat.
 And, depending on whether or not you take them with food, very little is likely to make its way through the rest of your digestive system.